 The amount of ‘wear and tear’ that the average family can inflict on a wooden floor depends entirely on the type of room, the amount of usage and maintenance it receives.
 For formal little-used dining rooms and sitting areas, a lacquered floor is a precious addition to the ambiance of the room, whereas in a busy nursery or living room it would be entirely impractical.

 Oil is a good alternative to lacquer and looks every bit as sophisticated.
-Oil offers a cosy and warm feel to any room and looks especially well on burnished woods such as maple and mahogany.
+The oil offers a cozy and warm feel to any room and looks especially well on burnished woods such as maple and mahogany.
 An oil-based finishing brings a matte glow to the floor without the hardness and glossy shine of lacquer; ideal for London homeowners who value beauty without sacrificing durability.

 Oil finishing – suitable for solid and engineered wood flooring